The Drop app: An honest review

-When you reach a certain threshold, you can redeem Drop points for gift cards to popular retailers, like Amazon, Dunkin Donuts, Whole Foods, JC Penney, and many more!
+When you reach a certain threshold, you can redeem Drop points for gift cards to popular retailers, like Amazon, Dunkin Donuts, Apple, American Airlines, and many more.

 The number of points you’ll earn depends on the merchant.
-And you can redeem at a rate of 0.1 cents per Drop point (1,000 Drop points = $1) in increments that vary by retailer.
+You can redeem at a rate of 0.1 cents per Drop point (1,000 Drop points = $1) in increments that vary by retailer.

 Here’s how to get started.

 Download Drop and link accounts